 Prepare For The Future, Save A Life

-Why has our law firm created this scholarship program?
-It's simple.
-We have seen all too often the consequences of texting and web surfing while driving.
+Why did we create this scholarship program?
+It’s simple.
+We have seen all too often the consequences of cellphone use while driving.

 Take the pledge.
 Save a life.
 Save your own life.
 Help us make Texas Text Free.